 - 7 Best Double Bass Pedals on the Drumming Market

 The first pedal on the list is the DW 3000 Series.
-You’ll notice that DW has several high-quality double pedals that you’ll be seeing on this list.
+You’ll notice that DW has several high-quality double bass pedals that you’ll be seeing on this list.
 The 3000 Series is a good one to start with as it sits somewhere in the middle of entry-level pedals and top-quality ones.

-It’s DW’s most affordable double pedal.
+It’s DW’s most affordable double bass pedal.
 However, it’s still fairly expensive compared to pedals from other brands.
 With that being said, it’s well worth the cost it has.

 The pedal has a dual-chain turbo drive design that makes it feel incredibly responsive to play with.
 I found the action to be quite smooth and easy to work around.

 The pedals have a fair amount of adjustability, allowing you to tweak the design to fit your preferences perfectly.
 The only downside is that the left pedal isn’t as adjustable as some drummers would like it to be.

 Speaking of the left pedal, it has a single post design that allows you to place it closer to the hi-hat pedal.
 I absolutely love this feature as I feel quite uncomfortable when my hi-hats are sitting too far away from me.

 The slave pedal on the 3000 Series allows you to bring your hi-hats in closer than you typically would with a double pedal.

 The other thing that I love about this double pedal is the combination of Velcro and spurs on the bottom of each pedal.
 That combination ensures that the pedals don’t move an inch when you’re playing.
 You can play fast patterns without worrying about it which is perfect for double pedal drummers.

 The final thing to mention about the 3000 Series is that it comes with DW’s 2-way beaters.
 With these, you can choose between having felt or plastic beaters.